Boulder-Lhasa Sister City Project (BLSCP) is a non-profit 501(c)(3) public charity formed in 1986

 In July 1994, BLSCP became a sponsor for Namling County Schools Project, which was founded in 1991

-by Tashi Tsering, project director, to fight illiteracy in his home county in Tibet.
-The project has built 53 simple primary schools in
+by the late Tashi Tsering, project director, to fight illiteracy in his home county in Tibet.
+The project built 53 simple primary schools in

 rural Tibetan villages.
 In this photo, students gather at one of the schools.
-The project is now completing a vocational
+The project also built a vocational

 In February 1995, BLSCP became a sponsor for Lhasa Kungshon Language School, which was